ultrabug/py3status/py3status/modules/README.md

 ### <a name="arch_updates"></a>arch_updates

-Displays the number of package updates pending for an Arch Linux installation.
+Display number of pending updates for Arch Linux.

 This will display a count of how many 'pacman' updates are waiting to be installed and optionally a count of how many 'aur' updates are